 Single Set-Point Temperature Controller

-The Z31 Series is a replacement for the TLZ10 and TDH-01 Series.
-The new Z31 version is identical in size and functionally to the older models in many respects, including having a 16 amp SPDT Relay output.
-However, the list of parameters has been slightly modified.
+The Z31-A Series is a replacement for the TLZ10 and TDH-01 Series.
+The new Z31-A version is identical in size and functionally to the older models, including having a 16 amp SPDT Relay output however, the list of parameters has been slightly modified.
+The Z31-A DOES NOT have defrost or buzzer functions.
 Buyers seeking a replacement for an original TLZ10 or TDH-01 should check the Z31-A User Manual to ensure that it has the functions (parameters) they require.

 Z31A-GS Temperature Controller

 Z31A-GS is a 12~24 VAC/VDC digital, microprocessor based, temperature controller for cooling or heating applications with a single set-point temperature and an ON/OFF control mode.
 The instrument has one 16 amp relay output (SPDT) and one input for NTC or PTC temperature probes, that can be configured.
 The instrument is equipped with 4 programming keys, a 3-digit display and 1 LED signal.

 Other characteristics of the instrument are: Programmed parameters may be protected by using a personalized password, parameters can be uploaded from a programmed unit via the optional A01 device then downloaded to multiple units for quick programming...

 We include an NTC 103AT-2 (10 kΩ at 25°C) thermistor.